RESEARCH: EXPOSING OIP–ELBIT

 Elbit System Ltd., the company that owns OIP.

 Elbit System Ltd. is the main supplier to the Israeli army.
 The company supplies approximately 50% of Israel's total equipment, 85% of its air force's drone equipment, and 85% of its army's equipment.
 This military-industrial complex has become the economic backbone of the State of Israel.
 Between 2020 and 2024, Israel was the eighth largest arms exporter in the world.
+The two main Israeli arms companies - Elbit Systems, created as a public-private partnership and then privatised, and Israel Aerospace Industries, owned by the state - are among the top 50 arms manufacturers in the world.
+Since 2023, Elbit Systems has been cooperating closely with Israeli military operations, integrating key personnel into the Ministry of Defence, and was awarded the 2024 Israeli Defence Prize.
+That same year, the company’s turnover increased by 14.3% to $6.8 billion, with the share of orders for the Israeli army rising sharply from 19.5% to 29.1%.

 A company profiting from genocide.